poriacodes/glasp-article/README.md

 ![How-to-use-youtube-three](images/how-to-use-youtube-3.png)

-#### **When you click on the first round icon, this takes you to chatGPT which gives you an AI summary of the video.**
+#### **When you click on the first round icon, this takes you to chatGPT, which gives you an AI summary of the video.**

 - You can jump to the transcript of the current time of the video by clicking on the second round icon.
-- By clicking on the square icon which is the third icon,  you can copy the  transcript as plain text.
+- By clicking on the square icon, which is the third icon, you can copy the transcript as plain text.

 ![How-to-use-youtube-four](images/how-to-use-youtube-4.png)

-## **Conclusion**
+### **Conclusion**

-Glasp is a great tool that helps web users to highlight and organize content and quotes from web pages, collaborate with others, create annotations, download highlights and share highlights to social media.
+Glasp is a great tool that helps web users highlight and organize content and quotes from web pages, collaborate with others, create annotations, and download and share highlights on social media.

-It can be used for varieties of purposes such as content writing, research, coding, design, reading, active note-taking, brainstorming, knowledge management workflow and so on.
+It can be used for a variety of purposes, such as content writing, research, coding, design, reading, active note-taking, brainstorming, knowledge management workflow, and so on.

-With Glasp, learning and knowledge sharing is made easy.
+With Glasp, learning and knowledge sharing are made easy.